geoffodonnell/dotnet-tinyman-sdk/README.md

 This library provides access to the [Tinyman AMM](https://docs.tinyman.org/) on the Algorand blockchain.

 ## Release Notes
+* v2.2.0.1
+	* Updates Algorand SDK to 2.0.0.*; updates other dependencies
 * v2.1.0.1
-	* Addss support for re-keyed accounts
+	* Adds support for re-keyed accounts
 * v2.0.0.1
 	* Adds support for Tinyman V2
     * Significant refactor; removes 'Action' classes